syncfusion-content/blazor-docs/blazor/datagrid/how-to/use-radio-button-instead-of-checkbox.md

 documentation: ug
 ---

-# How to Use Radio Button Instead of Checkbox in a Grid Selection
+# How to use radio button instead of checkbox for row selection of grid

 Checkbox selection provides an option to select datagrid records with the help of a checkbox in each row.
 Instead, you can render the radio button for selecting the Grid row.
 This can be achieved by using the column template feature of the Grid.